 01 of 08

-Start On Hollywood Boulevard: There's a lot to do and see on the bouIevard.
-That includes the stars on the Walk of Fame, the handprints and footprints and the Chinese Theatre and strolling around Hollywood and Highland.
-If you use our Hollywood Boulevard guide, you won't need to pay someone else to show you around.
+There's a lot to do and see on the boulevard, and most of it is free.
+That includes the stars on the Walk of Fame, the handprints and footprints at the Grauman's Chinese Theatre, and strolling around Hollywood and Highland.
+You can also see the famed Dolby Theatre, formerly known as the Kodak Theatre, and the popular Hollywood & Highland shopping complex.

 02 of 08

-How fun is this?
-You can be in the studio audience of a popular television show for free.
-All you need to do is make an advance reservation and have enough time to stay until they're done, and you can be in the studio audience for selected sitcoms, talk shows, and game shows.
+You can be in the studio audience of some popular television shows for free.
+All you need to do is make a reservation and have enough time to stay until they're done, and you can be in the studio audience for selected sitcoms, talk shows, and game shows.
+While this is free (and fun!), it can be time-consuming: A taping for a 30-minute show can run two hours or longer.

 03 of 08